Input

 property.
 This property expects a string

-property to our input and list those class names right there:text
+property to our input and list those class names right there:

 input allows the player to enter any kind of text, that includes numbers, symbols and even emojis.
 If the player doesn't enter any value, the Validation